2023/24 Waiver Deadlines

-- Can I find out before I purchase it if it will qualify for an approved Waiver?
+- Can I find out before I purchase a plan if it will qualify for an approved Waiver?
 (See Waiver Pre-Audit Information below)

-- Does the plan provide the coverage I need for a specific illness?
+- Does the plan provide coverage I need for a specific condition?

 - What are the Policy Exclusions?

-- Is my doctor In Network with the plan?
-If not, is there any payment made at all by the insurance plan if I see my regular doctor?
+- Is my provider In Network with the plan?
+If not, is there any payment made by the insurance plan if I see my current provider?

-- What are the copays for the services I use most, such as office visits?
-Can I afford them?
+- What are the copays for the services I use most, such as office visits or laboratory services?

-- Are there Network Pharmacies in my location?
+- Are there Network Pharmacies available in my location?

-- Is there a Network hospital close to my location?
-Closest Urgent Care Center or Laboratory?
+- Is there a Network Hospital and Urgent Care close to my location?

-- If I travel out of the area I live in, does the plan pay for anything?
+- If I travel outside of the area I live in, does the plan pay for anything?

 Information for Purchasing a Policy on www.Healthcare.gov:

-- It is very important to review alternate policies prior to committing to the purchase of it.
+- It is very important to review all policy documentation

-- Some of the health insurance plans available for purchase through the Marketplace (State Exchange) on www.HealthCare.gov have very limited (if any at all) providers available in the Athens, Ohio area.
-Most plans will not pay for any medical treatment provided at a facility that is not in Network.
+- Some health insurance plans have limited providers available in the Athens, Ohio area.
+Most plans will not pay for any medical treatment provided at a facility that is not in Network

 - Out of Network providers are paid less, or not at all, by the insurance company.
-This results in large expenses owed by the patient.
-Most Molina Marketplace plans have no payment for services provided Out of Network.
+This results in large expenses owed by the patient

-- Most services provided by a Network provider are discounted at the Network approved rate.
-Network/Preferred Providers are paid more by the insurance company resulting in a significantly lower balance due to the patient.
+- Most services provided by a provider that is in Network with a policy are discounted and are paid more by the insurance company, resulting in a significantly lower balance due to the patient

 Pre-Audit of Alternate Policy